Generate Passive Income Through Short-term Rental Properties with Minimal Effort

 Some of the top real estate investment possibilities for passive income are listed below.

 Short-term Rental Properties

-One of the most common ways to create passive income from real estate is to own rental units.
+Owning rental units is one of the most common ways to create passive income from real estate.
 It takes a lot of time and money to remodel and market the space, but once you have it up and running, you can collect monthly rent or annual leases in a long-term arrangement.
 Rental properties require ongoing work and expenses, such as interior and exterior maintenance, rubbish collection fees, and homeowners’ fees.